Citeck/ecos-service-desk/README.md

 ![Citeck ECOS Logo](https://raw.githubusercontent.com/Citeck/ecos-ui/develop/public/img/logo/ecos-logo.svg)

+**Read this in other languages: [Русский](README.RU.MD)**

 # `ecos-service-desk`

 Welcome to the Citeck `ecos-service-desk` repository!
 The `ecos-service-desk` module provides a comprehensive solution for handling service requests, incidents, and support tickets.
 It allows organizations to efficiently manage and track customer and employee inquiries, ensuring timely resolution and excellent service delivery.

 ## Get started

-If you are new to Citeck platform and would like to run the software locally, we recommend you download the Dockerized version from [Demo repository](https://github.com/Citeck/ecos-community-demo).
+If you are new to Citeck platform and would like to load the software locally, we recommend you download the Dockerized version from [Demo repository](https://github.com/Citeck/citeck-community).

-## Useful Links

-- [Documentation](https://citeck-ecos.readthedocs.io/ru/latest/index.html) provides more in-depth information.

 ## Dependencies